top of page

 Even before AI, enterprise transformations behaved predictably.

-They began with clear intent, approved plans, confident timelines, and a named executive Sponsor accountable for outcomes.
 But as transformation work propagated across vendors, delivery teams, configuration, and systems, something consistent occurred.
 Scale increased quickly, decision latency decreased, and reversibility declined over time.
 Changes were always easier early and more expensive later.

 For Sponsors, this creates an inherent paradox.